Rust and GTK from a React perspective

 records: Vec<Record<TraxRecord>>,

-) -> &gtk::Box { ... }
+) -> >k::Box { ... }

-The constructor here is actually quite simple, doing nothing more than creating the abstract History component.
+component.
 It doesn’t even create the widget at this point, as it has no data to populate into the widget.
 This is rather convenient because at construction time components may require data that is not available yet.

-The bulk of the work appears in render:
+The bulk of the work appears in render

 pub fn render(